St. Louis Soft Tissue Injury Attorney

 There are many types of soft tissue injuries, but some occur far more often in accidental injury cases than others.

-One of the most common types of soft tissue damage occurs in the neck.
-It is commonly referred to as “whiplash.”
+One of the most common types of soft tissue damage occurs in the neck and is commonly referred to as “whiplash.”
 Whiplash occurs when the neck is suddenly stretched very far and then quickly contracted to its limits.
-It is commonly associated with rear-end collisions.
+It is commonly associated with rear-end and other vehicle collisions.

 Whiplash is associated with pain in the neck, but it can also cause other side effects that you may not expect, including: